Métis buffalo hunting: Pemmican trade

 The smaller buffalo cow was the main target of the hunt.
 A buffalo cow, weighing about 900 lb, will yield 272 lb of meat or 54 lb to 68 lb of dried meat.
 A bull buffalo, weighing 2000 lb, will yield 550 lb of meat or between 110 lb to 137 lb of dried meat.
 It takes between 4 lb or 5 lb of meat to produce 1 lb of dried meat.
 A bag of pemmican or a taureau (lit. 'a bull') weighed between 90 lb to 100 lb and contained between 45 lb to 50 lb of dried pounded meat.
 These bags of taureaux (lit. 'bulls') when mixed with fat from the udder were known as taureaux fins, when mixed with bone marrow as taureaux grand and when mixed with berries as taureaux à grains.

 The product of 1,776 buffalo cows on one autumn hunt in 1845, which 55 hunters and their families with 213 carts took part, was 228 bags of pemmican (pimikchigan) each (90 lb), 1213 bales of dried meat (viande sèche) each 60 lb to 70 lb, 166 sacks of tallow (boskoyas) each 200 lb and 556 bladders of marrow each 12 lb.

 The Hudson's Bay Company depended on the products of the buffalo hunts well into the 1870s.
 Samuel MacKenzie, the factor of Île-à-la-Crosse, ordered provisions for the passing brigades in 1871.
 The list included 240 bags of common pemmican (90 lb each), 8 bags of fine pemmican (45 lb each), 10 bags of hard grease (100 lb each) and 1 bag of soft grease (100 lb) for the Île-à-la-Crosse Post and an additional 29 bags of common pemmican (90 lb), 1 bag of fine pemmican (90 lb) and 1 bag of hard grease (100 lb) was ordered for the Portage La Loche Post.

-For these people on the edge of the prairie the pemmican trade was as important a source of trade goods as was the beaver trade for the Indians further north.
+For these people on the edge of the prairie the pemmican trade was as important a source of trade goods as was the beaver trade for the Indigenous communities further north.
 This trade was a major factor in the emergence of a distinct Métis society.
 Packs of pemmican would be shipped north and stored at the major fur posts: Fort Alexander, Cumberland House, Île-à-la-Crosse, Fort Garry, Norway House, and Edmonton House.
 So important was pemmican that, in 1814, governor Miles Macdonell nearly started a war (Pemmican War) with the Métis when he passed the short-lived Pemmican Proclamation, which forbade the export of pemmican from the Red River Colony.